 - What comments or questions would you like to discuss about King’s letter?

 Session 1 – Approaching the Bible, May 17, 2021

 The Bible can be a stumbling block for many.
 For example, why should we pay attention to an ancient book?
 What about all of the violence in the Bible?
 What if I told you that there’s an ancient approach to the Bible that helps us deal with these questions in refreshing ways?
 Join Pastor Adam as he explains.
 You can read more by downloading his free ebook “Unlearn the Bible” at the Raven Foundation.
 Pastor Adam will provide a 20-30 minute talk and then take Q&A for 30 minutes.

-Session 2 – June 21 – Pride Month with Rocky Roggio!
+Session 2 – June 21, 2021 – Pride Month with Rocky Roggio!
 Let’s talk about the Bible, Homosexuality, and the Documentary 1946: The Mistranslation that Shifted a Culture

 Did you know that the term “homosexual” never appeared in the Bible until the year 1946?
 And before that year, the Bible didn’t refer to homosexuality as we understand it?
 It’s true.
 Find out more in this special session of Class with Pastor Adam and flim director Rocky Roggio.
 Please give your suggested $10 donation for class to help 1946 by clicking here.

-Class 3 – What Does the Bible Really Say About Hell?
+Session 3 – What Does the Bible Really Say About Hell?

 What is hell?
 Do you have to believe in it?
 Who goes there?

 Hell might be the most important concept in Christianity that we need to unlearn.
 It has caused so much fear for so many throughout the centuries.
 But one of the earliest followers of Jesus said that God is love and perfect love casts out fear.
 What does that mean when it comes to hell?